streamingfast/firehose-docs/integrate-new-chains/integration-overview.md

 ### Indexing frameworks

 Some blockchains, like NEAR, offer a native indexing framework: node extensions or libraries that allow you to tap into the native chain's codebase.
-The integration then transforms those indexing frameworks into the streaming + flat files structure of Firehose, and can then feed engines like [Substreams](http://127.0.0.1:5000/o/rLHDhggcHly9IAY4HRzU/s/erQrzMtqELZRGAdugCR2/) of the `graph-node` from The Graph.
+The integration then transforms those indexing frameworks into the streaming + flat files structure of Firehose, and can then feed engines like [Substreams](https://substreams.streamingfast.io/).

 The downside of this method is that often state changes, full ordering and deeper relational data is lost in transit (or never captured by these frameworks).